Nonabelian Fourier transforms for spherical representations: Proof of Theorem

 where the $\CC$-vector space on the left is the space of functions of the form $f\omega_{-s_0}$ for $f \in \mathcal{S}^p(G(F)//K)$.
-We will construct $\mathcal{F}_{r,\psi}(f)$ so that the following diagram commutes.
+We will construct $\mathcal{F}_{r,\psi}(f)$ so that the following diagram commutes:

-Here the horizontal arrow marked \,$\widehat{\textrm{ }}$\, is \eqref{FT3}, which is just the Fourier transform on $T_n(F) \subset \mathfrak{t}_n(F)$ (the $F$-points of the Lie algebra $T_n$) and taking the ``dual function'' on $T_0(F)$.
-Moreover $\widetilde{\Psi}$ is a Mellin transform (see \eqref{Mellin}).
-The proof of Theorem \ref{thm-lfe} we now give amounts to filling in the details of this diagram; the functional equation ultimately reduces to the familiar functional equation of Tate zeta fuctions.
+Here the horizontal arrow marked \,$\widehat{\textrm{ }}$\, is \eqref{FT3}, which is just the Fourier transform on $T_n(F) \subset \mathfrak{t}_n(F)$ (the $F$-points of the Lie algebra of $T_n$).
+Moreover $\widetilde{\Psi}$ is a Mellin transform.
+The proof of Theorem \ref{thm-lfe2} we now give amounts to filling in the details of this diagram.
+The functional equation ultimately reduces to the familiar functional equation of Tate zeta functions.